Fixpoint Node Selection Query Languages for Trees: Acceptance and Non-Emptiness for 2WATAs

 \subsection{The Nonemptiness Problem}

-The \emph{nonemptiness problem} for 2WATAs consists in determining, for a given 2WATA $\At$ whether it selects the root $\eword$ from some tree $T$.
-In this case we say that $\At$ \emph{accepts} $T$.
+The \emph{nonemptiness problem} for 2WATAs consists in determining, for a given 2WATA $\At$ whether it accepts some tree $T$ from $\eword$.
 This problem is solved in~\cite{Vard98} for 2WATAs (actually, for a more powerful automata model) over infinite trees, using rather sophisticated automata-theoretic techniques.
 Here we solve this problem over finite trees, which requires less sophisticated techniques, and, consequently, is much easier to implement.

 In order to decide non-emptiness of 2WATAs, we resort to a conversion to standard one-way nondeterministic tree automata~\cite{CDGJ*02}.
 A one-way nondeterministic tree automaton (NTA) is a tuple $\At=(\L, S, s_0,\delta)$, analogous to a 2WATA, except that \myi~the acceptance condition $\alpha$ is empty and has been dropped from the tuple, \myii~the directions $-1$ and $0$ are not used in $\delta$ and, \myiii~for each state $s\in S$ and letter $a\in\L$, the positive Boolean formula $\delta(s,a)$, when written in DNF, does not contain a disjunct with two distinct atoms $(c,s_1)$ and $(c,s_2)$ with the same direction~$c$.
 In other words, each disjunct corresponds to sending at most one ``subprocess'' in each direction.
 We also allow an NTA to have a \emph{set} of initial states, requiring that starting with \emph{one} initial state must lead to acceptance.